 Try to put a lid on your purchases until your credit-to income ratio improves considerably.
 Ideally, a 30% credit utilization ratio is considered standard for improving your credit score.
 Also, with an effort to reverse your credit limit to a higher side, make sure you clear all your existing credit card bills or EMI dues on any personal loan on time.

-Credit card companies generally have a very solid reason to reduce your credit limit.
+Credit card companies generally have a very solid reason to reduce your credit card limit.
 In addition, when there is a related clause in the credit card agreement, the credit card companies can slash or increase the credit limit at any time, without warning.
 Try to be vigilant in your credit card use and not give them any such reasons to cut back on your credit limit.
 In case your credit score has suffered a setback, work on improving it.
 One of the key factors that can help boost your credit score is by taking out a personal loan.
 The EMIs on your personal loan can reflect positively on your credit report.
 However, before taking such measure, make sure that you would be able to repay the loan on time; as otherwise, it would defeat the entire purpose.
 For affordable personal loans, explore your options at Finserv MARKETS.
 The Bajaj Finserv Personal Loan comes with nominal interest rates and guarantees complete transparency in all your transactions.
 Availing a personal loan at Finserv MARKETS can definitely help in building a good credit limit, which in turn, would considerably reduce the chances of your credit-card limit getting reduced.

 Finserv MARKETS, from the house of Bajaj Finserv is an exclusive online supermarket for all your personal and financial needs.
 Loans, Insurance, Investment and exclusive EMI store, all under one roof- anytime, anywhere!